 How to buy a ticket?
 How much does it cost?

-You can buy them online or on site.
-It gets crowded sometimes, so I strongly recommend you to buy in advance.
+You can buy them online or on-site.
+It gets crowded sometimes, so I strongly recommend you buy in advance.

-On the 1st of each month, tickets are discounted for everyone.
+Although, on the 1st of each month, tickets are discounted for everyone!

 How much will I spend?

 It depends on you.
-You can spend money on just your ticket or get crazy and buy all the souvenirs and have a feature length feast.
-As a side note, L size popcorn is around 500 yen ( 4 USD).
+You can spend money on just your ticket or get crazy and buy all the souvenirs and have a feature-length feast.
+As a side note, large-size popcorn is around 500 yen (4 USD).

 What’s the best theater in Tokyo for watching anime?

-Definitely Wald 9 (Kinezo) in Shinjuku, because most of the anime movies that are being screened have their own pop up store and there’s an anime cafe on the second floor.
+It is definitely Wald 9 (Kinezo) in Shinjuku, because most of the anime movies that are being screened there have their own pop-up store, and there’s an anime cafe on the second floor.